tuplescompany/crumbjs/mongo/README.md

-# @crumbjs/mongo | Connects your Crumbjs with mongo and auto-generate crud resources
+# @crumbjs/mongo | Connects your crumb app with mongodb and auto-generate crud resources

 To install dependencies: